Shuttle/shuttle-esb/implementations-msmq.md

 ## Installation / Activation

-If you need to install / activate msmq you can [follow these instructions][msmq-installation-activation]
+If you need to install / activate msmq you can [follow these instructions][msmq-installation-activation].

-If you need to activate

 ## Configuration